Culture of Himachal Pradesh: People and culture

-Around 96% of the population of the state is Hindus.
-The major communities include Brahmins, Rajputs, Choudharies, Kannets, Rathis, and Kolis.
-The tribal population comprises the Gaddis, Kinnauras, Jadun, Tanolis, Gujjars, Pangawals, and Lahaulis.
+Around 96% of the population of the state is made up of Hindus.
+The major communities include Brahmins, Rajputs, Gurjars, Choudhuries, Kanets, Rathees, Kolis, Gaddis, Tanolis, Kinnauris, Pangawalas and Lahaulas.
 From the alpine pasture regions to the lower regions during the cold winter season are mainly Hindus.
-The Kinnars are the inhabitants of Kinnaur, and they generally practice polyandry and polygamy.
-The Gujjars are nomadic people who rear buffalo herds and are mainly Muslim.
-The Lahaulis of Lahaul and Spiti and native of spiti, Kinnaur region, mainly comprises Buddhists.
-A percentage of people are also Tibetans.
-Muslims, Christians, and Sikhs.
+The Kinnauris are the inhabitants of Kinnaur who generally practice polyandry and polygamy.
+The Lahaulas of Lahaul and Spiti, natives of Spiti and Kinnaur region, are mainly Buddhists.
+A percentage of the people are also Tibetans, Muslims, Christians and Sikhs.
+The Gaddis, Gurjars, Kinnauris, Tanolis, Pangawalas and Lahaulas compose of tribal communities of the state whereas the Brahmins, Rajputs and Kanets are non-tribal groups of the state.

 Though Hindi is the state language, many people speak the various Western Pahari languages.
-A majority of the population is engaged in agricultural practices, however the more educated of them are now moving towards tertiary sectors.
+A majority of the population is engaged in agricultural practices, however people are now also moving towards tertiary sectors.